qtlHD/qtlHD/doc/hmm.md

-The HMM has three components: `init` concerns the probabilities for the true genotypes at any one position, `step` concerns the transition probabilities for the true genotypes from one position to the next, and `emit` concerns the relationship between the observed and true genotype at a given marker.  `init` and `step` concern only with the true genotypes.  `emit` is the only part that involves the
+The HMM has three components: `init` concerns the probabilities for the true genotypes at any one (pseudo)marker position, `step` concerns the transition probabilities for the true genotypes from one marker position to the next, and `emit` concerns the relationship between the observed and true genotype at a given marker.  `init` and `step` concern only with the true genotypes.  `emit` is the only part that involves the